 Vendor insurance is a necessity for arts and crafts vendors.
 It’s your safety net should you have property stolen or damaged†.
 Alternatively, you may cause damage to the space you’ve been given.
 And, of course, a less than sure-footed and over-litigious attendee may trip in your booth and decide to sue.

 Instances such as these have the potential to derail your business and drain your finances.
-Unfortunately, this happens enough that most event organizers now require their vendors carry insurance and name them as an additional insured.
+Unfortunately, this happens enough that most event organizers now require their vendors to carry insurance and name them as an additional insured.

-Our annual policy covers:
+Our annual Pro Policy covers:

 - General liability

-- Products coverage
+- Unlimited event coverage

 - General liability